-#1 Cannery Row:
+#1 Monterey – Cannery Row

 The perfect place to start exploring Monterey is along Cannery Row where there are hotels, cafes, art galleries and shops lining the historic main street.

-#2 Discover Monterey by Land & by Sea:
+#2 Discover Monterey by Land & by Sea

 - Cycling along the Monterey Peninsula Recreational Trail: There’s a 29 mile recreation trail along the coast.
 Rent a bike and enjoy the vistas!
 Click here to reserve your rental.

-#3 Old Fisherman’s Wharf:
+#3 Monterey Old Fisherman’s Wharf

 Visit the wharf where you’ll find shops, restaurants and outdoor cafes where you can try some fish & chips or the catch of the day.

-#6 Monterey Bay Aquarium:
+#6 Monterey Bay Aquarium

 There are interactive exhibits, as well as excellent education and conservation programs that support the marine environment.
 Check out one of these initiatives called Seafood Watch to support a healthy ocean, and learn more about sustainable seafood, responsibly caught and farmed choices on menus when dining out.

 Take a few hours to drive the popular 17-mile drive that begins near Monterey and continues along the coast to Pebble Beach.
-Keep a lookout for The Lone Cypress on a rocky perch that has stood there for 250 years.
+Keep a lookout for The Lone Cypress on a rocky point that has stood there for 250 years.
 You’ll see a stunning stretch of the California coastline with rocky shores, beaches and marine life along the drive.